Committee Chairs

 Social Media and Promotion

-- Research: I am interested in studying how proteins move and work
+- Research: I am interested in studying how posttranslational modifications affect a protein's function.

 Registration